divdavem/selenium-java-robot/README.md

 * [Safari](https://code.google.com/p/selenium/wiki/SafariDriver)
 * [Internet Explorer](https://code.google.com/p/selenium/wiki/InternetExplorerDriver)

+**`-CwebDriverCapability=value`**

+This option allows to set a WebDriver capability.
+This parameter can be repeated multiple times to set different capabilities.
+Please refer to the [selenium documentation](https://code.google.com/p/selenium/wiki/DesiredCapabilities).

 ## Calibration

 Once the *Selenium Java Robot* starts, it first tries to detect the position of the viewport inside the browser window by displaying